wdiazcarballo/containerized-crm/README.md

                └── **routes**
                    ├── **crmRoutes.js**
                    └── **userRoutes.js**

-   2.2 Copy the source code to the files.
+   2.2 Copy the source code from this repository to the corresponding files.

 ### Step 3: Dockerizing the Application
 1. **Create a `Dockerfile`**: Create a `Dockerfile` in the project root with the following content: